zzzgit/hakim/README.md

 ### are

-whether the all the members of the string belong to a certain kind of characters(more details on elements chapter)
+whether the all the members of the string belong to a certain kind of characters(more details on elements section)

 ### match